 Scholars are required to take a minimum of two academic courses in ethics during their time at UNC.
 The first class can be any of the courses on a master list maintained by the Parr Center.
 The second class serves as a capstone course in ethics and can take the form of either mentored research or mentored experiential learning.

 One course drawn from a master list of UNC courses.
 These courses are centrally concerned to nourish student reflection on ethics and ethical problems.List of UNC Courses in Ethics

 One capstone course in ethics, for which Scholars may choose between mentored research and mentored experiential learning.
 These experiences serve to deepen and put into practice student knowledge of ethics and ethical problems.
 Scholars typically complete this requirement with a member of the Parr Center academic staff.

 Scholars who elect the mentored experiential learning route complete an experiential learning project in ethics.
-Scholars typically select a member of the Parr Center academic staff as a mentor and enroll in PHIL 261: Ethics in Action or PHIL 292: Fieldwork in Philosophy.
+Scholars typically select a Parr Center academic staff member as a mentor and enroll in PHIL 261: Ethics in Action or PHIL 292: Fieldwork in Philosophy.
 However, Scholars may request approval for a different mentor from the Parr Center Director.
-Scholars interested in pursuing this option should consult example courses in the Parr Center Ethics Scholar Handbook and contact Program Director, Sally Moore at Sallybm@live.unc.edu.
+Scholars interested in pursuing this option should consult example courses in the Parr Center Ethics Scholar Handbook and contact Program Director Sally Moore at Sallybm@live.unc.edu.

 At Least One Relevant Skills Training Course Offered By a Campus Unit